Call now in confidence immediate help & advice 24/7

 Image above: Gardens outside a drug and alcohol rehab in Stafford

-When researching different rehab plans and programmes in Stafford, it is important that you look into whether you want to attend private or NHS-funded rehab treatment.
+When researching different drug and alcohol rehab programmes in Stafford, it is important that you look into whether you want to attend private or NHS-funded rehab treatment.

-Opting for private rehab treatment in Stafford means that you will be paying the rehab centre directly for the cost of your time in rehab.
+Opting for private drug and alcohol rehab treatment in Stafford means that you will be paying the rehab centre directly for the cost of your time in your drug and alcohol rehab programme.

 You will either have to pay all at once or can opt to pay in stages, but either way you will need to foot the bill.

-If you cannot afford to do this but still desperately need access to rehab treatment, then you need to ask your local GP if you qualify for NHS-funded rehab.
+If you cannot afford to do this but still desperately need access to rehab treatment, then you need to ask your local GP if you qualify for NHS-funded drug and alcohol rehab treatment.

 A living room at a rehab in Stafford